saiharshini1207/700759673_ICP_4/README.md

 This line takes the 'Maxpulse' column out of the df_filled DataFrame and generates a new one called df_modified.

 Basic statistical data (count, mean, std, min, 25%, 50%, 75%, max) regarding the numerical columns in the DataFrame df are produced by the describe() method.
 The description variable contains the results.

+the absent entries in the DataFrame (df) containing each column's mean value.
+An entirely new DataFrame called df_filled holds the result.